mirari/vue-fullscreen/README.md

   ...
 }
 ```
-Then it works, but I don't know why. ╮(╯▽╰)╭
+Then it works, though I don't know why. ╮(╯▽╰)╭

 #### fullscreenClass